 How to Implement PBIS

 Some educators think that PBIS is simply a behavioral program.
 Actually, it is more than that.
 It’s more accurate to see PBIS as a framework that is focused on prevention and instruction.
 PBIS aims to change how schools employ interventions and discipline.
 By building on positive behaviors, incidents of misbehavior escalating into disciplinary measures can be reduced.
+Click here to see The PBIS Team Handbook: Setting Expectations and Building Positive Behavior.

 The 3 Tiers of PBIS